How to Open a New Zealand Bank Account

 Opening a New Zealand bank account.

-The good news is our guest writer, Luke Wing, has done the hard work for you and paved the way to your first few options for companies to bank with in New Zealand, as well as honing in on the types of bank accounts best suited to travellers.
+The good news is our guest writer, Luke Wing has done the hard work for you and paved the way to your first few options for companies to bank within New Zealand, as well as honing in on the types of bank accounts best suited to travellers.
 If you are travelling New Zealand for a year or studying and don’t have any real intentions with your money, the basic no-fee accounts are your best options.
-These bank accounts allow you access to you money electronically with free EFTPOS cards, which we’ll go through below.
+These bank accounts allow you access to your money electronically with free EFTPOS cards, which we’ll go through below.

 EFTPOS, debit and credit cards

 Firstly, let’s assume you are the average traveller that wants a place to store your money in bank X and you are in need of a way of accessing that money electronically, then good news!
 It is going to be a free ride for you.
 All the bank accounts listed below come with a free EFTPOS card – that’s your debit card to use at ATMs and to pay on-chip and pin machines in stores.

 If you want to be able to pay for things over the Internet, then you’ll need a Visa or MasterCard.
 Acquiring a Visa or MasterCard debit card will cost you an annual or one-off fee of around NZ$10.
 This card usually takes about a week to process, so is delivered to your postal address.